-Verbal and signature of written informed consent were obtained from each subject before the study.
-Inclusion criteria were adult volunteers of either sex, ages 18-65 y.
+The study was approved by the Institutional Review Board (IRB) of the Massachusetts General Hospital, protocol number 2013P002436.
+Verbal and signature of written informed consent was obtained from each subject before the study.
+Inclusion criteria were adult volunteers of either sex, ages 18-65 years of age.
 Subjects living with HIV were required to have a viral load drawn at the time of enrollment.
-Subjects enrolled without HIV were required to have a documented HIV-negative antibody screening test within the previous 6 mo.
-All subjects were required to have laboratory values within 45 d of enrollment that met the following criteria: hemoglobin $\geq 10~\text{g/dL}$ , absolute neutrophil count $\geq 1,000/\text{mm}^3$ , platelet count $\geq 80,000/\text{mm}^3$ , prothrombin time (PT) $< 1.5 \times \text{upper limit of normal, partial thromboplastin time 1.5 \times \text{upper limit of normal, and, for female participants, a negative urine pregnancy test (sensitive to 25 IU human chorionic gonadotropin) at screening and within 24 h of the study procedures.$
+Subjects enrolled without HIV were required to have a documented HIV negative antibody screening test within the previous 6 months.
+All subjects were required to have laboratory values within 45 days of enrollment that met the following criteria: hemoglobin $\geq 10g/dL$, absolute neutrophil count $\geq 1000/mm^3$, platelet count \geq $80,000/mm^3$, prothrombin time (PT) < 1.5 x upper limit of normal, partial thromboplastin time (PTT) 1.5 x upper limit of normal and, for female participants, a negative urine pregnancy test (sensitive to 25 IU HCG) at screening and within 24 hours of the study procedures.

 All subjects underwent screening spirometry.
-Patients were eligible for participation in the study if pulmonary function was within normal limits (forced expiratory volume in first second [FEV1]/forced vital capacity [FVC] > 0.7) or revealed GOLD I (FEV1/FVC < 0.7 and

-FEV1 $\geq$ 80% predicted) or GOLD II (FEV1/FVC < 0.7 and $\geq$ 50% and < 80% predicted) obstructive airways disease.
+Patients were eligible for participation in the study if pulmonary function was within normal limits (FEV1/FVC > 0.7) or revealed GOLD I (FEV1/FVC < 0.7 and FEV1 \ge 80% predicted) or GOLD II (FEV1/FVC < 0.7 and \ge 50% and < 80% predicted) obstructive airways disease.

-Exclusion criteria included any female subjects who were pregnant or less than 3 mo postpartum as well as any history of coronary artery disease; myocardial infarction; chronic renal insufficiency; decompensated cirrhosis; and intolerance or allergy to ester type anesthetics, benzodiazepines, or opiates.
-Medication use exclusions included any subjects taking anticoagulants or antiplatelet agents that could not be stopped for at least 1 wk; systemic steroids, interleukins, systemic interferons, systemic chemotherapy, immunomodulatory agents, or antibiotic therapy within 30 d before study enrollment; and any prior receipt of the HIV vaccine.
+Exclusion criteria included any female subjects who were pregnant or less than 3 months post-partum, any history of coronary artery disease, myocardial infarction, chronic renal insufficiency, decompensated cirrhosis and intolerance and/or allergy to ester type anaesthetics, benzodiazepines or opiates.
+Medication use exclusions included any subjects taking anticoagulants or antiplatelet agents that could not be stopped for at least 1 week, systemic steroids, interleukins, systemic interferons, systemic chemotherapy, immunomodulatory agents or antibiotic therapy within 30 days prior to study enrollment, and any prior receipt of the HIV vaccine.